top of page

 This new focus sheds light on a potentially crucial relationship that could help us better understand the origins and development of this challenging condition.
 As studies delve deeper into this connection, we may uncover valuable insights that could lead to improved diagnosis, trauma informed holistic healing and more focused support for women affected by both endometriosis and childhood sexual trauma.

-If you've been diagnosed with endometriosis, you may have found yourself wondering about the root cause.
-While endometriosis is often viewed through a purely physical lens, the reality is that often, there is a deeper traumatic root cause.
-Infact, studies have shown that up to 50% of women with endometriosis have experienced sexual trauma.
-A 2011 study published in the journal Fertility and Sterility found that women with endometriosis were significantly more likely to report a history of childhood sexual abuse compared to women without the condition.
-The researchers concluded that childhood sexual trauma may be an important risk factor for endometriosis.
+The research is there.
+Up to 50% of women with endometriosis have a history of sexual trauma.
+A 2011 study in Fertility and Sterility found that women with endometriosis were significantly more likely to report childhood sexual abuse than women without the condition — leading researchers to conclude that childhood sexual trauma may be one of the most significant and most overlooked risk factors for the disease.

 How Unresolved Childhood Trauma Affects Pelvic Function & Chronic Pain